-Similar to almost any other racial or ethnic group in the United States, African-Americans can trace their origins to a faraway ancestral homeland, which in the vast majority of cases is in West Africa, formerly the epicenter of the Trans-Atlantic slave trade.
+Similar to almost any other racial or ethnic group in the United States, African Americans can trace their origins to a faraway ancestral homeland, which in the vast majority of cases is in West Africa, formerly the epicenter of the Transatlantic slave trade.

-Born and raised in Detroit, Walter Eugene King was intrigued by his forgotten cultural legacy since childhood, immersing himself for decades in African studies.
+Born and raised in Detroit, Walter Eugene King was intrigued by his forgotten cultural legacy from childhood, immersing himself for decades in African studies.
 Following a trip to Cuba, where King was initiated as a Yoruba priest and officially became Efuntola Osejiman Adefunmi, he established a temple in Harlem, NYC, dedicated to his ancestral African religion.

 After passing his knowledge to a growing number of people, King and dozens of his followers relocated in 1970 to a secluded and forested corner of South Carolina, where they founded the Oyotunji African Village, an authentic African community that bears an uncanny resemblance to the Yoruba villages of South Nigeria.
-Inspired by the ancient African kingdom of Oyo that once encompassed vast areas in West Africa, the village is named “Oyotunji”, literally meaning “Oyo emerges again” in the Yoruba Language.
+Inspired by the ancient African kingdom of Oyo that once encompassed vast areas in West Africa, the village is named “Oyotunji,” literally meaning “Oyo emerges again” in the Yoruba language.

 The palace’s iconic Yoruba-style gate